 St. Ignatius Cemetery of Sanford

-By the year 1962, a plaque on a granite stone to honor its war veterans was placed at the foot of the American pole.
+A plaque on to honor the war veterans interred here is located at the base of the flagpole.
 It reads as follows: “Dedicated to the memory of all United States War Veterans who rest in these hollowed soil.”
 It was erected by the Sanford Veteran Memorial Committee in June 1962.

 Between 1963-1972, more land was acquired to expand the cemetery.
 The cemetery now covers 33 acres.

-Nineteen seventy-six was a memorable year in the history of St. Ignatius Cemetery.
+The year 1976 was a memorable one in the history of St. Ignatius Cemetery.
 Emile Levasseur donated the sum of $100,000 for the construction of a vault/foyer and a 346-foot polished granite and brick wall in memory of his parents, Albert and Melvina Levasseur.
 The groundbreaking ceremony was held on Sept.
-13, 1976, and the project was completed in the late fall.
-The new vault was dedicated on Memorial Day the following year by Most Rev. Amedee Proulx, a native son, with many priests and over 800 parishioners in attendance.
+13 of that year, and the project was completed that fall.
+The new vault was dedicated on Memorial Day the following year by Bishop Amadee Proulx, a native son, with many priests and more than 800 parishioners in attendance.
 Our thanks to this philanthropist and his family.
-Many pictures were taken and newspaper clippings were saved, making the event well documented

-A Way of the Cross was erected at the entrance of the cemetery in memory of Emile Levasseur and Albert Lavallee to commemorate the Centennial Year of the parish 1892-1992.
-On the back of the cross in the center of the cemetery, the names of the past pastors were inscribed.
+A Way of the Cross was erected at the entrance of the cemetery in memory of Emile Levasseur and Albert Lavallee to commemorate the centennial year of the parish 1892-1992.
+On the back of the cross in the center of the cemetery, the names of previous pastors are inscribed.